 ⚠️ Warning: If you are already in receipt of tax credits and find yourself needing extra financial support, for example you need to claim help with paying your rent, you may need to claim universal credit (UC).
 If you do this, your tax credit claim will end and it is unlikely you will be able to go back to tax credits at a later date.
 If you, or you and your partner if you have one, have reached state pension credit age, then you cannot claim UC – but may be able to claim pension credit instead.

 UC is gradually replacing six other benefits: working tax credit, child tax credit, housing benefit, income support, income-related employment and support allowance and income-based jobseeker’s allowance.
-The majority of people can no longer make claims to these other benefits, although there are two exceptions.
+HMRC state that the majority of people can no longer make claims to these other benefits unless you are a frontier worker.
 Instead, if you need financial support you will need to claim UC.

 You should also be aware of the following:

-- If you or your partner get or have recently received a severe disability premium in certain benefits or are classed as a ‘frontier worker’ you may be able to make a claim for one of the benefits that UC is replacing such as housing benefit alongside your existing tax credits.
+- If you or your partner are classed as a ‘frontier worker’ you may be able to make a claim for one of the benefits that UC is replacing such as housing benefit alongside your existing tax credits.
 See our information in the main part of our website.
 This is complex and you should seek advice BEFORE making any UC claim if you think this might apply to you.

 - UC takes into account savings and your partner’s circumstances and income.
 If their income is too high, you may not qualify for any help.